Politics & Government

 The new service providers would replace the Salvation Army, which announced earlier this year that it would no longer oversee three city-funded homeless shelters that were converted from old hotels as part of Mayor Mike Johnston’s All In Mile High (AIMH) plan.

-The Housing Stability department is proposing a two-year, $20 million contract for St. Francis Center to run Stone Creek, a 182-unit former Best Western at 4595 Quebec Street, and a two-year, $14 million contract for Bayuad Works to run the Tamarac Family Shelter, a 205-unit former Embassy Suites at 7525 East Hampden Avenue.
+HOST is proposing a two-year, $20 million contract for the St. Francis Center to run Stone Creek, a 182-unit former Best Western at 4595 Quebec Street, and a two-year, $14 million contract for Bayuad Works to run the Tamarac Family Shelter, a 205-unit former Embassy Suites at 7525 East Hampden Avenue.

-Urban Alchemy expects to take over for Salvation Army operations at Denver’s largest hotel shelter, the 300-unit former DoubleTree now called the Aspen, at 4040 Quebec Street for three years and $30 million.
-The city also plans to pay $3 million for the next three years for Urban Alchemy’s ambassador program, a street cleaning and engagement service similar to one the Ballpark General Improvement District employs near Coors Field.
+Urban Alchemy expects to take over operations at Denver’s largest hotel shelter, a 300-unit former DoubleTree at 4040 Quebec Street now called the Aspen, for three years and $30 million.
+The city also plans to pay $3 million over the next three years for Urban Alchemy’s ambassador program, a street cleaning and engagement service similar to one the Ballpark General Improvement District employs near Coors Field.

 $50,000